Red Coat (Pretty Little Liars): Exegesis: summary of episode "Game Over, Charles"

 Charlotte mentions that she kept seeing a blonde girl in a black coat watching the girls and deduced the mysterious entity was Alison.
 So in order to find out, Charlotte organized the lodge party at Thornhill to trap the girls and lure Alison out of hiding, since she knew her sister would only show up if her friends were in grave danger.
 Charlotte sent the other Red Coat to the Lodge to distract the Liars and keep Mona occupied.
 She reveals that the other Red Coat is Sara Harvey, explaining that she was a decoy whenever she "needed her to be".
 Nigel Wright was paid to fake a flight plan to Delaware by Charlotte but the plane actually made its way to the lodge since Sara landed it in a nearby field despite the fog in the area.
 Shana Fring also showed up with Jenna Marshall to find out if the Liars were going to meet Alison at the request of Melissa Hastings, since she too had her own suspicions.
-However, both plans went awry and while Jenna wasn't noticing, Shana set fire to the lodge since she grew a hatred towards the Liars for blinding Jenna as she later admits to in "Escape from New York".
+However, both plans went away and while Jenna wasn't noticing, Shana set fire to the lodge since she grew a hatred towards the Liars for blinding Jenna as she later admits to in "Escape from New York".
 Sara managed to rescue Aria, Emily and Mona while Alison arrived just in time to save Hanna, giving Charlotte the much needed confirmation that her sister was indeed alive.
 Knowing that Wilden would never let Alison return and tell her story, Charlotte went to the lake and killed him, dumping his car and body in the middle of town.
 She then sent Sara dressed as the mysterious woman in a black veil to attend his funeral and ensure he was deceased.
 The Liars are shocked about this revelation, but Hanna tells Emily that Charlotte is just messing with her.
 However, Spencer realizes that the authorities haven't arrived to Radley because Sara must've pretended to dial them.